PrajwalCH/cringe_word_rem/README.md

     ```bash
     cp/mv words_data.txt $HOME
     ```
     It's important to have the same name and location of file.
+You can append the new word on data file and placing it to new line.

 * Finally compile and run
     ```bash